microsoft/Tutel/README.md

 ## What's New:

+> Image-*20251111*: Integrate Tutel LLM module into VibeVoice for accelerated inference (rtf = 0.07 for single A100).
+>
 > Image-*20251006*: Resolve compatibility with DeepSeek-V3.2-Exp
 >
 > Image-*20250827*: Add distributed support for OpenAI GPT-OSS 20B/120B with MXFP4 inference